scorpido74/azure-docs.nl-nl/articles/storage/common/storage-auth-aad-rbac-portal.md

 ---
-title: Gebruik de Azure Portal voor het beheren van Azure AD-toegangs rechten voor Blob-en wachtrij gegevens met RBAC-Azure Storage | Microsoft Docs
+title: Use the Azure portal to manage Azure AD access rights to blob and queue data with RBAC - Azure Storage | Microsoft Docs
-description: Gebruik op rollen gebaseerd toegangs beheer (RBAC) van de Azure Portal om toegang toe te wijzen aan containers en wacht rijen aan beveiligings-principals.
-Azure Storage ondersteunt ingebouwde en aangepaste RBAC-rollen voor verificatie via Azure AD.
+description: Use role-based access control (RBAC) from the Azure portal to assign access to containers and queues to security principals.
+Azure Storage supports built-in and custom RBAC roles for authentication via Azure AD.
 services: storage
 author: tamram
 ms.service: storage